Heritage Spotlight - The Lions at The G

 Wellington Cap awarded to Evan Morgan “Ted” Jessop

-Ted played for Wellington against the 1930 Lions.
-He debuted for New Zealand in 1931 and played with them until 1932 when he moved to Melbourne winning selection to the Wallabies and playing twice for Australia in 1934.
+Ted Jessop played for Wellington against the 1930 Lions.
+He debuted for New Zealand in 1931 and played with them until 1932 when he moved to Melbourne winning selection for the Wallabies and playing twice for Australia in 1934.
 He was the first to play for both New Zealand and Australia in tests.